Houston Personal Injury Lawyer

 When it comes to personal injury cases, Texas is a fault state.
 This means that an individual who suffers an injury in an accident that was caused by someone else's negligence can file a claim or lawsuit directly against the at-fault person—or that person's insurance company.

-Filing a claim with the at-fault person's insurance company typically involves sending a settlement demand, along with other pieces of relevant documentation, to convince the insurance company to make a settlement offer on the case.
+Filing a claim with the at-fault person's insurance company typically involves sending a settlement demand packet, including relevant documentation, to convince the insurance company to make a settlement offer on the claim.
 When bringing a personal injury claim, a Houston personal injury lawyer can also determine the limits of the defendant's insurance coverage.
 In accident cases where the victim suffers a particularly serious injury, the initial settlement demand may be for the full amount of the available policy limits.

 What Goes Into an Insurance Demand Package?

 As part of a demand package, an experienced personal injury lawyer will typically include a settlement demand letter.
-The letter will also mention:
+The letter will also describe:

 • The circumstances behind the accident